 - Health Maintenance Organizations

 Health maintenance organizations (HMOs) provide plan members with lower costs and coordinated care from a specific list of health care providers, hospitals, and pharmacies.
 You must use these specific providers in order for your medical care to be covered by the plan.
-Plan members choose a primary care physician and must get a referral from the primary care physician to see a specialist.
+Plan members choose a primary care provider (PCP) and must get a referral from the PCP to see a specialist.
+Patients receiving emergency care may be required to notify their HMO within 24 hours of service.

 - Preferred Provider Organizations

-Preferred provider organizations (PPOs) provide plan members with additional choices in providers, hospitals, and pharmacies.
-You pay a standard co-pay amount for an office visit.
-You can choose between an in-plan or non-plan provider, instead of being restricted to designated providers.
-You can go to a specialist without permission from your primary care physician as long as the specialist is part of your PPO network.
-A network specialist would be the least expensive choice.
-If you visit an out-of-network specialist, you may have to pay the entire bill first, then submit a claim for reimbursement.
-You may have a deductible for out-of-network medical services or you may have to pay the difference between what network doctors charge and what out-of-network doctors charge.
+Preferred provider organizations (PPOs) provide plan members with additional choices in providers, hospitals, and other healthcare professionals at a reduced fee.
+Members pay a standard co-payment amount of an office visit.
+Members can choose between either an in-network or an out-of-network provider, instead of being restricted to designated providers.
+A member may go to a specialist without needing a referral from a PCP.
+An in-network specialist is usually the least expensive choice.
+A member who sees an out-of-network specialist may have to pay the entire bill to the doctor, and then submit a claim for reimbursement.
+Patients who go to an out-of-network doctor may have to pay a separate deductible or pay the difference between the fee charged by the in-network doctor and the fee charged by the out-of-network doctor (“balance billing”).
+Members may need to get precertification (or preauthorization) for some types of care.
+Some types of services may not be covered.

 - Point-of-Service Plans